-Berman Commons has begun working toward certification as I’m Still Here® Dementia Care Center of Excellence in partnership with The Hearthstone Institute, the leading non-pharmacological research organization funded by the National Institute of Health (NIH).
+After an extensive six-month training and embedding process that encompassed all levels of the team–from dietary and housekeeping to care staff and management–Berman Commons has proudly earned their certification as I’m Still Here® Dementia Care Center of Excellence in partnership with The Hearthstone Institute, the leading non-pharmacological research organization funded by the National Institute of Health (NIH).

-Jewish Home Life Communities will be the only senior care system in Georgia certified in the I’m Still Here® Approach.
+Jewish Home Life Communities is the only senior care system in Georgia certified in the I’m Still Here® Approach.

-Berman Commons will be one of only 19 Centers of Excellence in the country.
+Berman Commons is one of only 25 Centers of Excellence in the country.

 What is I’m Still Here®?